 - Label Types: DYMO branded 2” labels of all types

-- Connection Types: USB
+- Connection Types: USB, Ethernet

 - Integrations: Windows devices, Square and Shopify

-One of the most exciting features of the DYMO LabelWriter 550 is that it integrates with small business favorite Square.
-The Zebra ZD410 does as well, but the DYMO LabelWriter is half the price of the Zebra printer.
+- POS and ecommerce integrations: One of the most exciting features of the DYMO LabelWriter 550 is that it integrates with small business favorite Square.
+The Zebra ZD410 does as well, but the DYMO LabelWriter has a lower price than the Zebra printer.
 If your shop operates with Square for Retail, you can create product barcode labels in the Square dashboard and then send them to print directly through the LabelWriter 550.
-Shopify users can also quickly transfer their product labels to print via the DYMO LabelWriter. - Popular with small businesses
+Shopify users can also quickly transfer their product labels to print via the DYMO LabelWriter.

-The DYMO LabelWriter series has been a popular choice for small businesses for several years.
-Customers who are just getting started with the DYMO LabelWriter will find massive amounts of user-generated how-to videos and blog posts about getting the most out of this well-liked printer. - Widely available labels
+- Popular with small businesses: The DYMO LabelWriter series has been a popular choice for small businesses for several years.
+Customers who are just getting started with the DYMO LabelWriter will find massive numbers of user-generated how-to videos and blog posts about getting the most out of this well-liked printer.

-You can find DYMO labels on Amazon and local office supply stores like Staples and Office Depot.
+- Widely available labels: You can find DYMO labels on Amazon and local office supply stores like Staples and Office Depot.
 The LabelWriter 550 also accepts a wide range of label sizes, from butterfly labels for small jewelry and accessories to standard barcode price tag labels.
-The LabelWriter 550 can only accept labels up to 2.2” wide, though.
-For 4”x6” shipping labels, you’ll need to upgrade to the LabelWriter 550 XL, which retails for around $215. - Auto label recognition
+The LabelWriter 550 can only accept labels up to 2.25” wide, though.
+For 4”x6” shipping labels, you’ll need to upgrade to the LabelWriter 5XL, which retails for around $272.

 If you want a label printer with more POS integrations than just Shopify and Square, try the Epson TM-L90 or Star Micronics TSP743II.
 If you use custom label paper branded with your logos or required disclaimers (as in veterinary offices or pharmacies), check out the Zebra ZD410.